Privacy Statement - 112 Suomi -application

 5. Purpose and legal basis of personal data processing

-The Emergency Response Centre Agency processes subscribers’ personal data on the basis of their consent pursuant to Article 6.1.a of the EU’s General Data Protection Regulation.
+The 112 Suomi application processes telephone numbers and location data as personal data.
+The Emergency Response Centre Agency processes data subjects’ personal data on the basis of their consent pursuant to Article 6.1 of the EU General Data Protection Regulation.

 6. Retention of personal data in the data file